fsprojects/fantomas/docs/docs/contributors/FSharp.md

 F# has a lot of nice language features, although not all of them are used in Fantomas.
 We wish to highlight the most important ones that we use before continuing:

-- [Partial active pattern](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/active-patterns#partial-active-patterns), these heavily used in `SourceParser.fs`.
+- [Partial active patterns](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/active-patterns#partial-active-patterns), these are heavily used in `SourceParser.fs`.
   In short, we use the `Untyped Abstract Syntax Tree` created by the F# parser, we don't use all the information in that tree to restore the source code.

 For example [SynExpr.For](https://fsharp.github.io/fsharp-compiler-docs/reference/fsharp-compiler-syntax-synexpr.html#For), the definition looks like: